 - Create an objectively hostile environment for students or employees based on a

 protected category (race, color, national origin, sex, religion (including non-religion),

 age, disability, gender identity or expression, or sexual orientation) through speech or

 conduct that is so severe and pervasive that it objectively interferes with a student’s or

 employee’s abilities to benefit from or participate in educational or employment

 - Interfere with or disrupt scheduled university ceremonies or events;

 - Damage property, including grass, shrubs, trees, or other landscaping; or

 - Utilize sound amplification, including bullhorns, except except as set forth in paragraph (7) of University Regulation 4.0293.

-Campus demonstrations that qualify as potentially hazardous (University Regulations, UCF-4.0292) or will take the form of or involve a parade or march on campus must fill out a SAFE Form.
+Campus events, assemblies, or demonstrations that qualify as potentially hazardous (University Regulations, UCF-4.0292) or will take the form of or involve a parade or march on campus must fill out a SAFE Form.
 This is required so that necessary safety precautions can be taken.